 A few weeks later, he receives the first in a series of bills from the hospital.
 He thought that his savings amounted to something decent – but he quickly burns through most of it in an attempt to keep his business afloat and settle his medical bills at the same time.

-Contact a brain injury lawyer if any of this sounds familiar.
+Contact an Orange County Pedestrian Accident Attorney if any of this sounds familiar.